-SSA and OCSE will follow PII breach notification policies and related procedures issued by OMB.
-If the agency that experienced the breach determines that the risk of harm requires notification to affected individuals or other remedies, that agency will carry out these remedies without cost to the other agency.
+SSA and OCSE will follow PII breach notification policies and related procedures as issued by OMB and the incident requirements present in the security addendum.
+If SSA or OCSE determines that the risk of harm requires notification to affected individuals or other remedies, the agency responsible for the breach will carry out these remedies.